What are the most common types of sugar?

 Scientific studies have not found an adverse or “toxic” effect when sugars are consumed as part of a healthy balanced diet.

-Note: The European Food Safety Authority (EFSA) is currently undertaking a scientific assessment to attempt to set a tolerable upper intake level for total/added sugar/free sugars if the available data allow it.(22)
+The European Food Safety Authority (EFSA) is currently undertaking a scientific assessment to attempt to set a tolerable upper intake level for total/added sugar/free sugars if the available data allows it (22a)